mikazuki007/SpeedSense/README.md

 Improvement ideas

 You can open a GitHub Issue
-or contact me on Discord (add your Discord here)
+or contact me on Discord ( mikazuki007 )

-🛣 Planned Features (Roadmap)

-UDP testing mode

-Export results (CSV / JSON)

-Portable version

-Dark / Light theme toggle

-Per-ISP comparison

 ⭐ Final Note